Leo Joseph Suenens

 Leo Jozef Suenens (/ˈsuːnɛns/ SOO-nens) (16 July 1904 – 6 May 1996) was a Belgian Catholic prelate who served as Archbishop of Mechelen-Brussels from 1961 to 1979.
 He was elevated to the cardinalate in 1962.

 Suenens was a leading voice at the Second Vatican Council advocating for reform in the Church.

 Biography

 Early life and education

 Leo Suenens was born at Ixelles, the only child of Jean-Baptiste and Jeanne (née Janssens) Suenens.
 He was baptised by his uncle, who was a priest.
 Losing his father (who had owned a restaurant) at age four, Leo lived with his mother in the rectory of his priest-uncle from 1911 to 1912.
 Wealthy relatives wanted him to study economics and manage their fortune, but he chose the priesthood.
-He studied at Saint Mary's Institute in Schaerbeek and then entered the Pontifical Gregorian University in Rome in 1920.
+He studied at Saint Mary's Institute in Schaerbeek and then entered the Pontifical Gregorian University in Rome in 1920, residing in the Belgian Pontifical College, where he also served as librarian.
 From the Gregorian he obtained a doctorate in theology and in philosophy (1927), and a master's degree in canon law (1929).
 Suenens had taken as his mentor Cardinal Désiré-Joseph Mercier, who had also sent him to Rome.